GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

     file][Markdown linter config]
   - additionally, links should be in the reference format, not in the in-text format

+## Testing

+Before submitting a PR please verify that your code passes all the tests.
+To do so run the `unit-tests()` function along with any other function specified by the documentation in the [tests file][Tests file].

 ## Git mini-tutorial

 Before starting the tutorial, it is important to clarify definitions of the